My Little Chickadee: Production notes

 Shooting on My Little Chickadee was completed in January 1940.
 West and Fields received joint screenplay credit.
 However, West later claimed that she wrote most of the film and that Fields only wrote some of the scenes, such as the bar scene, and some dialogue and was given joint credit as an inducement to "straighten himself up and finish the picture".
 The film was heavily censored, with many scenes and lines of dialogue ordered to be cut or altered.
-It opened just one month later and became Fields' highest-grossing film for Universal.
+It opened just one month later and became Fields's highest-grossing film for Universal.
 Reportedly, West and Fields did not like each other, and would not speak to each other except during filming.
-Reviews were mixed, but Fields performance was praised across the board, while West's was criticized.
+Reviews were mixed, but Fields’s performance was praised across the board, while West's was criticized.
 She was so furious that she refused to work with Fields ever again or even to talk to him or about him.

 Fields had starred in a series of comedies for Paramount in the 1930s.
 My Little Chickadee was West's first screen performance since Every Day's a Holiday (1937) for Paramount Pictures.
-This was Fields' second film for Universal, and West's only film for Universal.
+This was Fields's second film for Universal, and West's only film for Universal.
 It was also the last successful film of West's career; her three subsequent films all failed at the box office.

 My Little Chickadee was the third of five films starring Fields and directed by Edward F. Cline, an ex-Keystone Cop.
 The others were Million Dollar Legs (1932), You Can't Cheat an Honest Man (1939), The Bank Dick (1940), and Never Give a Sucker an Even Break (1941).

 The railroad scenes were filmed on the Sierra Railroad in Tuolumne County, California.